h2oai/h2oai-flood-prediction/deployment/nvidia-launchable/LAUNCHABLE.md

 3. **Generate Configuration File** (Cells 12-13)
    - Run the cells to create your configuration
    - The notebook shows a summary of what was configured
-   - A file called `flood_prediction.env` is created automatically
+   - A file called `flood_intelligence.env` is created automatically

 4. **Pull Docker Images** (Cells 17-18, optionally 23-27)
    - This downloads the application containers